computational-expression/activity11/README.md

 ## Important Notes

-- **This is brainstorming only** - you're not committing to these ideas yet
+- **This is brainstorming only** - you are not committing to these ideas yet
 - You can propose any combination of hardware/Python-only ideas
 - Think about what you are most excited to learn and build
 - The full project requirements will be released next week